 Cali Kush, Pure Kush, Master Kush, Bubba Kush, Purple Kush, and of course, the legendary strain that inspired the Kush revolution, OG Kush.
 To say Kush strains are loved and revered would be an understatement!
 Kush strains consistently rank as some of the most popular strains, with numerous varieties taking top honors at cannabis cups across the globe (including the revered HIGH TIMES Cannabis Cup).
+Let's dig into the history of kush.

 While Haze varieties have long had a commanding influence among Sativa-dominant strains, Kush varieties have occupied a similar position among Indica-dominants.
 So what’s the history behind this beloved lineage?
 Kush strains trace their heritage to the Hindu Kush region, an area with disputed boundaries shouldering India, Pakistan, and Afghanistan.
 Hindu Kush is located north of Jammu and Kashmir, currently controlled by India — which Pakistan argues belongs to them.
 The area has a rich history, not just because of its long history of cannabis and hashish production, but for its volatility and political instability.